 I was like, WTH!
 What mistake should I have been fabricated for her to be satisfied?!
 Oh well, the hell i care!
 I’m still upset tho, knowing that i might encounter the same question again.
 Help!

-I’m not sure what preparations you made before the interview but your experience is a classic example of “an unprepared applicant.”
-Unfortunately, your response, even to me, was unacceptable and will result to an automatic failure.
+I’m not sure what preparations you made before the interview, but your experience is a classic example of “an unprepared applicant.”
+Unfortunately, your response, even to me, was unacceptable and will result in an automatic failure.

-I have had trouble answering behavioral questions when it was first used for call center recruitment, so I hunkered down and took the questions seriously, studied the items measured and wrote answers for them.
-(Please visit my blog, I wrote an entry there and it can help you.)
+I had had trouble answering behavioral questions when I was a newbie applicant, so I hunkered down and took the questions seriously, studied the items measured, and wrote answers for them.
+(Please visit my blog, I wrote an entry there, and it can help you.)